Anna Faris: Early acting credits (1986–1999)

-While in high school, she appeared in a television commercial for a frozen yogurt brand, and in a training video for Red Robin.
+While in high school, Faris appeared in a television commercial for a frozen yogurt brand and in a training video for Red Robin.
 On the latter, she said in May 2012: "I play, like, the perfect hostess.
 And I think they still use it."
+While in college at the University of Washington in 1996, Faris appeared in the MSN Preview, an interactive CD-ROM promotional video for Microsoft's MSN 2.0 online service filmed at the Paramount Theatre in Seattle, as the presenter of Channel 5, a "hip and edgy" website for young adults.

 Faris played brief roles in the made-for-TV film Deception: A Mother's Secret and the independent drama Eden, the latter of which screened at the 1996 Sundance Film Festival.
 Her first major film role came shortly after college, in the independent slasher film Lovers Lane (1999), in which she played an ill-fated cheerleader.
 A B-movie, it received a straight-to-DVD release.
 Critical reception was mixed, but for her part, Faris garnered her first acting reviews by writers; efilmcritic.com's Greg Muskewitz found her the film's "one center of interest".